Haemophilia B: Treatment

 Treatment is given intermittently, when there is significant bleeding.
 It includes intravenous infusion of factor IX and/or blood transfusions.
 NSAIDS should be avoided once the diagnosis is made since they can exacerbate a bleeding episode.
 Any surgical procedure should be done with concomitant tranexamic acid.

 Etranacogene dezaparvovec (Hemgenix) was approved for medical use in the United States in November 2022.
-It is the first gene therapy approved by the US Food and Drug Administration (FDA) to treat Hemophilia B.
+It is the first gene therapy approved by the US Food and Drug Administration (FDA) to treat hemophilia B.

+Fitusiran (Qfitlia) was approved for medical use in the United States in March 2025.

 Dental considerations

 Surgical treatment, including a simple dental extraction, must be planned to minimize the risk of bleeding, excessive bruising, or haematoma formation.
 Soft vacuum-formed splints can be used to provide local protection following a dental extraction or prolonged post-extraction bleed.

 Research

 In July 2022 results of a gene therapy candidate for haemophilia B called FLT180 were announced, it works using an adeno-associated virus (AAV) to restore the clotting factor IX (FIX) protein, normal levels of the protein were observed with low doses of the therapy but immunosuppression was necessitated to decrease the risk of vector-related immune responses.

+One notable development in this field is the U.S. Food and Drug Administration (FDA)-approved gene therapy Hemgenix (etranacogene dezaparvovec).
+This single-dose therapy utilizes an AAV vector to deliver a modified Factor IX gene, allowing endogenous production of FIX.
+Clinical trials have demonstrated that Hemgenix reduces the need for regular FIX infusions and lowers annual bleeding rates in individuals with severe Hemophilia B.

+A group of products called hemostasis rebalancing agents, that alter the balance of hemostasis, is currently undergoing a study.
+The alteration of hemostasis would affect individuals with defective hemostasis (which could cause haemophilia B), have a normal hemostatic response.

+Non-factor replacement therapies offer an alternative to traditional FIX infusions by targeting different mechanisms of the coagulation cascade to enhance hemostasis and reduce bleeding episodes.